Bazzini - Kitchen Nightmares Update - Open or Closed?

 They are losing money every day as they are lacking customers.

-Terry doesn’t delegate and does all of the small tasks.
+Terry doesn’t delegate and does small jobs around the restaurant.

 He does this even when staff are around to do them.

-There are problems with the kitchen staff, sanitation, food quality and wait times.
+There are problems with the kitchen staff, food quality, cleanliness and food wait times.

-The restaurant is struggling to bring in customers.
+The restaurant is struggling with a lack of customers.

-The owners have never paid themselves a wage from the business.
+The owners have never been paid a wage from the restaurant.

 Gordon arrives and meets the owners.